 This course focuses on advanced uses of Python as a scripting tool to automate workflows in GIS and create customized applications.
 This includes the development of script tools, utilizing advanced ArcPy modules, working with third-party modules, implementing Python geoprocessing services, customizing GIS applications, and more advanced Python functionality.
 Offered once a year.
 Prerequisites: 430.606 Programming in GIS.

 430.621 - GIS for Emergency Management

 Geographic Information Systems (GIS) have become an integral part of understanding the natural hazards in our world and how emergency management agencies respond to events and mitigate the impact of disasters.
 Furthermore, the advent of Web GIS has helped agencies overcome many challenges previously associated with GIS in Emergency Management.
 This course is an opportunity to learn about the use of GIS in studying natural hazards and apply cutting edge GIS technology to help emergency management agencies in the field.
 In todays device-driven world, maps need to work on mobile devices so there will be an emphasis on enabling GIS in the field.
 You will use Web GIS to deploy maps that assist agencies with their incident command functions: Planning, Operations, Logistics, Command, and Public Information.
 While the industry focus will be on Emergency Management, the knowledge, skills and abilities you develop will be widely applicable in both public and private sector industries.
-Prerequisite: 430.601 Geographic Information Systems or permission of the instructor
+Offered once a year.
+Prerequisite: 430.601 Geographic Information Systems or permission of the instructor.

 430.623 - Geo Apps